Synchro/UASparser/README.md

 [![Build Status](https://travis-ci.org/Synchro/UASparser.png)](https://travis-ci.org/Synchro/UASparser)

-This is a parser for the user agent strings presented by HTTP clients of various flavours.
+This is a parser for the user agent strings presented by HTTP clients.
 This code is based on the libraries available from http://user-agent-string.info

 Licensed under the LGPL, see license.txt for details.